 Studies show massage therapy "reduced state anxiety, blood pressure, and heart rate, as well as reduced assessment of pain", and found improvements in anxiety and depression similar to effects of psychotherapy.

-For more information, please refer to the Ontario Association of Naturopathic Doctors.
+For more information, please refer to the Ontario Physiotherapy Association.

 Powered by w3.css